- Garden / Landscaping / Patio — 248

 Something very interesting happened recently in my home, something as historically seismic as the moon landing or VE Day.
 This day will resonate throughout the annals of history; books will be written, professors will debate, historiography will be put in place.
 Yes, in this household, I won an argument with my wife as to the decorating of a room of our home.

 Now, I should probably cover myself here, just in case she reads this.
 The reason she usually wins out is she is better in this area than me, by and large – but then, she is a designer.
 Proud as I am, I’m also suspicious that she has ceded this battle to win the war, as it’s the second bathroom of the house I’ve been let loose on.
-Still, here’s a few absolutely brilliant items I put in to make my bathroom look brilliantly contemporary.
+Still, here’s a few brilliant items I put in to make my bathroom look brilliantly contemporary.

 There were a lot of options here, but I ended up going for an LED shower head, primarily because I appear to have the attention span and desires of a child.
-You see, I was dazzled by the colours coming from the head, which alternate depending on the temperature of the water.
+You see, I was dazzled by the colors coming from the head, which alternate depending on the temperature of the water.
 Better yet, no wiring, as the bulbs are activated by water pressure.

 Sorry to lower the tone here and get all functional, but sometimes it has to be done.
-So, we know I went modern, which usually mean minimalist, and thus this fitted well with my choice of radiator valves.
+So, we know I went modern, which usually means minimalist, and thus this fitted well with my choice of radiator valves.
 I went with standard ones, as I felt the temperature would fluctuate too much in the bathroom anyway, with the shower and bath or whatever going, and so I wanted control of the temperature myself.
-They are also much smaller, and look better with my towel rail.
+They are also much smaller and look better with my towel rail.

 I confess to a design obsession of mine, here: black radiators.
 I have managed to get one in the dining room and now, citing its use as a gorgeous design counterpoint to the bright white room, have a small one in my bathroom too.
-I enjoy contrast between the stark black and white, and not just because it reflects and reminds me of Guinness.
+I enjoy the contrast between the stark black and white, and not just because it reflects and reminds me of Guinness.
 Ahem.